proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

-ProPlot introduces a brand new framework for drawing colorbars and legends referencing :ref:`individual subplots <ug_cbars_axes>` and :ref:`multiple contiguous subplots <ug_cbars_figure>`.
-This framework makes the process of drawing colorbars and legends much cleaner.
+ProPlot introduces a new framework for drawing colorbars and legends referencing :ref:`individual subplots <ug_cbars_axes>` and :ref:`multiple contiguous subplots <ug_cbars_figure>`.

 * To draw a colorbar or legend on the outside of a specific subplot, pass an "outer" location (e.g. ``loc='l'`` or ``loc='left'``)